ntk148v/til/openstack-mistral/README.md

     ![async-action](https://docs.openstack.org/mistral/latest/_images/Mistral_actions.png)

+* Action defines what exactly needs to be done when task starts.
+Action is similar to a regular function in general purpose programming language like Python.
+    * System actions
+    * Ad-hoc actions

 ### Execution

 * Executions are runtime objects and they reflect the information about the progress and state of concrete execution type.